younelan/RetroBrowserGames/miner/manicminer.md

 *   `gooseEnemy.js`: Contains the `GooseEnemy` class for goose/duck enemies that walk on platforms.
 *   `sealEnemy.js`: Contains the `SealEnemy` class for seal enemies that juggle a ball on their nose.
 *   `penguinEnemy.js`: Contains the `PenguinEnemy` class for penguin enemies that waddle on platforms.
+*   `toiletEnemy.js`: Contains the `ToiletEnemy` class for toilet enemies with animated seats like Pac-Man.
 *   `spiderEnemy.js`: Contains the `SpiderEnemy` class for spider enemies that hang by a thread and can move vertically.
 *   `hazard.js`: Contains the `Hazard` class for static dangerous objects.